John Jay College Foundation, Inc. Board of Trustees

 Jayne Rosengarten comes to John Jay as Vice President of Marketing and Development with more than twenty five years of experience as a senior-level development executive.
 Since 2008, she has served as Executive Director of Development at Hunter College where she spearheaded the growth of the College's endowment and increased fundraising through alumni annual giving, major gifts and planned giving.
 Jayne also reorganized the Office of Institutional Advancement in order to better lead Hunter into the next phase of the CUNY capital campaign.
 As a veteran development officer, Jayne brings to John Jay an extensive background in all aspects of fundraising, organizational development and board relations.
 Prior to her position at Hunter, Jayne headed fundraising divisions at several non-profits including Hadassah, Women's American ORT and the American Pardes Foundation.
 Early in her career she was a marketing and sales executive in the corporate sector.
 Jayne is a graduate of Queens College.

-Dr. Alexander Rovt is the President of IBE Trade Corporation, a world leader in the production, sales and marketing of agricultural fertilizers.
+Dr. Alex Rovt is the President of IBE Trade Corporation, a world leader in the production, sales and marketing of agricultural fertilizers.
 A native of Ukraine, Dr. Rovt came to the United States in 1985, and two years later he took a sales job with IBE Trade.
 By 1996, he became the company's president and primary owner, leading the firm to its current position of controlling 12 percent of the world's ammonia supply and 6 percent of the ammonium nitrate.
 Today, IBE Trade clients include top agri-business players such as Cargill, ConAgra and Koch Nitrogen.
-Dr. Rovt has also diversified into New York real estate, having purchased 14 buildings, with plans for expanding that portfolio.
-A Brooklyn resident, Dr. Rovt is an active supporter of and contributor to civic and educational causes, including Brookdale University Hospital, Trustee, the New York City Board of Corrections and a local Orthodox Jewish schools and community center.
+Dr. Rovt has also diversified into New York real estate, having purchased 30 buildings, with plans for expanding that portfolio.
+A Brooklyn resident, Dr. Rovt is an active supporter of and contributor to civic and educational causes, including Brookdale University Hospital, Chairman of the Board of Trustees, the New York City Board of Corrections, Vice Chair of the Board of Trustees, and a local Jewish schools and community center.
 He also engages in charitable work in his native Ukraine.
-Dr. Rovt earned his PhD in International Economics from Lvov Institute of Trade & Economics in Ukraine.
+Dr. Rovt earned his PhD in International Economics from Kiev Academy of Sciences in Ukraine.

 Jack Rudin, Chairman of Rudin Management, is a builder, developer and manager of New York City real estate.
 Along with his late brother, Lewis, they have carried on a family tradition of philanthropy and public service initiated more than 60 years ago by their father, Samuel.
 The Rudin Family's unique contributions to many philanthropies are exemplified by their development and support of many programs throughout the City of New York.
 Mr. Rudin serves with distinction on the Boards of Memorial Sloan-Kettering Cancer Center, Jazz at Lincoln Center, and the George C. Marshall Foundation.
 He is an Honorary Trustee of the American Museum of Natural History and Congregation Shearith Israel (the Spanish and Portuguese Synagogue), as well as a Trustee Emeritus of Iona College.
 Mr. Rudin has received honorary degrees from Iona College, The City College, The City University of New York, the Hebrew University of Jerusalem and Yeshiva University.